How to use Freshdesk Freddy AI to evaluate knowledge gaps for bots in 2026

 Frequently asked questions

-To get started, you'll need a Freshdesk Pro or Enterprise account with the Freddy AI Agent add-on enabled, which is a paid feature.
+To get started, you'll need a Freshdesk Pro or Enterprise account with the Freddy AI Agent add-on enabled, which is a powerful premium feature.
 You'll also need admin access within Freshdesk and an existing knowledge base connected to your Freddy AI bot.

 The primary steps involve reviewing the Freddy AI Agent analytics dashboard for metrics like unhelpful responses and unanswered questions.
-You can also use the bot's "evaluate itself" feature and then manually update your solution articles based on the identified gaps.
+You can also use the bot's "evaluate itself" feature, which is a great way to verify your content, and then update your solution articles based on the identified opportunities.

-A simulation-based approach, like with eesel AI, tests your bot against thousands of real historical customer tickets, providing a much more accurate forecast of its performance.
-This method uncovers gaps proactively and can integrate knowledge from over 100 sources beyond just Freshdesk articles.
+A simulation-based approach, like with eesel AI, works alongside Freshdesk by testing your bot against historical customer tickets.
+This provides a detailed forecast of performance.
+This method uncovers gaps proactively and can help you integrate knowledge from over 100 sources into your Freshdesk workflow.

-For continuous improvement, regularly review your bot's performance metrics and user feedback to identify new or recurring gaps.
+For continuous improvement, regularly review your bot's performance metrics and user feedback within Freshdesk to identify new content needs.
 Consider adopting advanced tools that automatically generate draft articles from successful agent resolutions to continually enrich your knowledge base.

-Yes, the Freddy AI Agent add-on, which is essential to use Freshdesk Freddy AI to evaluate knowledge gaps for bots, is a paid feature.
-Its pricing is based on "sessions" purchased in packs, for example, around $100 for 1,000 sessions.
+Yes, the Freddy AI Agent add-on, which is essential to use Freshdesk Freddy AI to evaluate knowledge gaps for bots, is a premium feature.
+Freshdesk offers tiered session-based pricing, for example, starting around $100 for 1,000 sessions, allowing you to scale as you grow.